top of page

 Chennault Aviation and Military Museum in Monroe, Louisiana photo personal collection

-Housed in one of the few remaining buildings of the Selman Field Army Air Corps Navigation School, the Chennault Aviation and Military Museum introduces you to Monroe and northeast Louisiana's role in aviation and the military.
+Housed in one of the few remaining buildings of the Selman Field Army Air Corps Navigation School, Chennault Aviation and Military Museum introduces you to Monroe and northeast Louisiana's role in aviation and the military.

 Through exhibits and objects on display, learn about the Selman Field and the start of Delta Air Lines and about the residents who served in the five branches.